YPatton86/calculator/README.md

+Click the buttons on the screen or press number keys on the keyboard (Use Delete key for AC/CE)!

 - Display the current value on the calculator input.

 - Perform basic mathematical operations when clicked (+ - x /).